0xMiden/miden-tutorials/docs/src/web-client/foreign_procedure_invocation_tutorial.md

 In this tutorial we will cover the basics of "foreign procedure invocation" (FPI) in the Miden VM using the WebClient.
 To demonstrate FPI, we will build a "Count Copy" smart contract that reads the count from our previously deployed counter contract and copies the count to its own local storage.

-Foreign procedure invocation (FPI) is a powerful tool for building smart contracts in the Miden VM.
-FPI allows one smart contract to call "read-only" procedures in other smart contracts.
+Foreign procedure invocation (FPI) is a powerful tool for building composable smart contracts in Miden.
+FPI allows one smart contract or note to read the state of another contract.

 The term "foreign procedure invocation" might sound a bit verbose, but it is as simple as one smart contract calling a non-state modifying procedure in another smart contract.
 The "EVM equivalent" of foreign procedure invocation would be a smart contract calling a read-only function in another contract.